minettekaum/text_to_speech/tutorial.md

 ### Deployment on Koyeb

 Deploy the app to Koyeb using the control panel or via the [Koyeb CLI](https://www.koyeb.com/tutorials/deploy-flux-models-with-pruna-ai-for-8x-faster-inference-on-koyeb#deploy-the-optimized-model-on-koyeb).
-You can check the configuration for deploying using the controlpanel on the buttons above.
+You can check the configuration for deploying using the control panel on the buttons above.

 #### Koyeb CLI Backend
 ```bash